 Optimise your store operations and space

-If you are shipping a product from your store, it has to be picked and packed there.
+If you're shipping a product from your store, it has to be picked and packed there.
 It also has to be done by your in-store staff, who may not have the experience doing it.

-You will have to carve out dedicated workspace within your store to allow for your store associates to manage the orders including having all the right tools and equipment such as packaging material and labels.
+You'll have to carve out a dedicated workspace within your store to allow for your store associates to manage the orders including having all the right tools and equipment such as packaging material and labels.